rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 }
 ```

-The DBs are now ready for exporting into *bacpac* files required by AZ SQL DB import process.
-Run this script from the root of the solution to initiate the export.
+This script exports all production DBs with their Azure modifications into *.bacpac* files required by Azure SQL DB import process.
+Run it from the root of the solution.

 **Required input vars**:
 * `$dbs` - an array with DB names, e.g. `$dbs = @("c_8hdke93", "c_a83hdk2", "c_hdj3ud5")`